wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 ### Equatable View States

-In order to more easily test a VSM feature, it is recommended that you conform your view state type to the `Equatable` protocol, even if just within your unit test target.
+To more easily test a VSM feature, it is recommended that you conform your view state type to the `Equatable` protocol, even if just within your unit test target.
 This will allow you to compare states by simply using the XCTest APIs, such as `XCTAssertEqual`.

 An example view state implementation of equatable will look something like this: